JustalK/COUPLE-GAME/README.md

-# COUPLE-GAME
+# PORTFOLIO-APP
-A simple app to learn React Native
+A simple app to learn React Native, let's do my portfolio in an app this time